shumashv1/Schizoid/README.md

     . build/envsetup.sh (note the space between . and build)

-When that completes, type "lunch" and select the number corresponding to "skz_tenderloin-userdebug" (7 on mine)
+When that completes, type "lunch" and select the number corresponding to "skz_tenderloin-userdebug"

 Type "make bacon", wait a another LONG time while it compiles and builds.